-Thus in general, a magnetically confined plasma is not in equilibrium; furthermore it is an exceedingly complex system with of order n^2 modes by which it may relax.
+Thus in general, a magnetically confined plasma is not in equilibrium; furthermore it is an exceedingly complex system with of order $n^2$ modes by which it may relax.
 A catalogue of already classified types of waves in it would fill several pages.
 We can gain some sense of what will happen in the future on this problem by looking at the past history of controlled fusion research.

 At first, theory was of the simplest, i.e., infinite conductivity hydromagnetics.
+Nevertheless, naively, rather large laboratories and projects were founded on it - which have swallowed a large fraction of the total funds, and continue to do so.
 The measures to inhibit hydromagnetic instability, such as magnetic shear, incorporated in magnetic bottles of those days were easily evaded by real plasma which executes maneuvers prohibited by infinite conductivity hydromagnetics.
-The addition of finite conductivity to the theory was able to explain, e.g., by tearing, buckling modes, some of the new effects.
-It then became clear that even with finite plasma conductivity, hydromagnetic stability could still be got by going back to the first principles, cf. Rosenbluth and Longmire (1957)2 in the form of bottles with magnetic walls everywhere convex to the plasma.
-Topologically, this forces one to open-ended systems, and at first approach, to systems with magnetic field zeros (cusped geometries and picket fences) (Fig. 3).
-These are far from out of the running these days - but the nonadiabaticity of field zeros is hard to work with. and these systems find fusion reactor application solely in the pulsed high-density region.
-More refined application and rereading of the literature revealed geometries with everywhere convex curvatures which, while still open-ended, have no zeros.
-These are the currently highly topical nonzero absolute minimum bottles (magnetic dimples, wells, hybrid traps, minimum B).
-So these systems can be both adiabatic and flute stable.
-Experimentally in some cases, a large ~ 100- to 100-fold increase in confinement time results from their use (Joffe), but only to bring to light (this result is not confirmed) another slower instability.
+The addition of finite conductivity to the theory was able to account i.e., by tearing, buckling, modes, for the new effects.
+It then became clear that even with finite plasma conductivity, hydromagnetic stability could still be got by going back to the first principles, cf Rosenbluth and Longmire (1957) in the form of bottles with magnetic walls everywhere convex to the plasma.
+Topologically, this forces one to open-ended systems, and at first approach, to systems with magnetic field zeros (cusped geometries, picket fences).
+Fig. 3.
+These are far from out of the running these days - but the nonadiabaticity of field zeros is hard to work with and these systems find fusion reactor application solely in the pulsed high density region.
+More refined application and rereading of the literature revealed geometries with everywhere convex curvatures which, while still open-ended have no zeros.
+These are the currently highly topical nonzero absolute